The Eggishorn is a peak south of the Aletsch glacier. We think it's the best viewing point to see the glacier.

 The Grosser ('Big') Aletsch Glacier is the largest glacier of the Alps.
 It's about 23 km (14 miles) long and 1 km (3300 ft) wide on average.
 It originates from the Konkordiaplatz, which can be viewed from the Jungfraujoch.
 The Jungfraujoch can be seen from the Eggishorn.
 The weight of the fresh snow in that area causes snow to be pressed to ice.
 This is an all year round process.
 The ice is 900 m (2950 ft) thick here.
 This massive layer of ice moves down with a speed of up to 50 cm per day.

 Global warming is causing the glacier to shrink: about 50 m in length per year, and it is also getting narrower.
+This process is expected to speed up over the next few decades.
 The glacier is still impressive, but it's sad to see how CO2 emission caused by humanity is tearing down this natural landmark.
 It's good to know that you can help though.

 How to choose between the Bettmerhorn and Eggishorn?